Expert advice and guidance

-We've partnered with Rushmoor Citizens Advice to provide a weekly benefits clinic offering specialist benefits advice and assistance to people affected by brain tumours.
-On average, each person who we've helped via the benefits clinic is nearly £5,000 better off.
+We've partnered with Citizens Advice Rushmoor to provide a benefits and money clinic twice a week, offering specialist benefits advice and financial guidance to people affected by brain tumours.
+Last year we helped 178 members of our community claim over £450,000.

-Our benefits clinic takes place every Tuesday, with telephone appointments available from 9.30am to 4pm.
+Our benefits and money clinic takes place every Tuesday and Thursday, with telephone appointments available from 9.30am to 4.00pm.

-Our benefits advisor can answer your questions about claiming benefits and help explain what financial support, unemployment benefits or disability benefits you might be entitled to, such as statutory sick pay (SSP), Attendance Allowance or the Personal Independence Payment.
+Our experienced advisors can answer your questions about claiming benefits and help explain what financial support, unemployment benefits or disability benefits you might be entitled to, such as statutory sick pay (SSP), Attendance Allowance or the Personal Independence Payment.

 They can also assist with: